ABOUT US

 Why do you run?
 My reasons for running have evolved over the years.
 My first half was to check it off my bucket list, but I quickly got hooked and started singing up for every race I could find.
 I fell in love with the training process and runner’s high of crossing the finish line.
 After losing my dad in a car accident and my sister to breast cancer, running became more than a hobby – it became a form of therapy and daily meditation that continues to ground me before the day begins.

 How did you get involved in a running group?
 I trained for that first half alone using Hal Higdon’s guide.
 While it got me to the finish line, the experience was a bit isolating.
 Anything over 3 miles starts to feel monotonous and my motivation dips as I think about my to do list or how nice it would be to just go home and eat!
 Joining a run group has kept me accountable, pushed me to train smarter and made the entire process more enjoyable with many new friends!
+And, I've found the swimmers and cyclists in the group too to mix things up.
+Yes, there's a group for EVERYONE here!

 Tell us a bit about yourself!
 My day job involves marketing communications and program management in the Tech industry.
 But, my full-time job is managing a busy family of five that loves it when I bring home breakfast after a long run.
 I'm always up for a new fitness challenge, but NEVER Habanero again.
 My husband understands that running keeps me sane!
-My kids are 13, 12 and 8 years old.

 Coaches